kiranbakale/AMI-Readme/docs/environment_advanced_ssl.md

 #### Setup user provided certificates for Toolkit use

 The first step is to provide the certificates themselves for the Toolkit to use.
-By default, the Toolkit expects the following:
+By default, the certificates should meet the following conditions:

-- That certificate and key files are located in the `ansible/environments/<env_name>/files/certificates` folder
+- Certificate and key files are named in the formats `<hostname>.pem` and `<hostname>.key` respectively
+- Certificates must contain [Subject Alternative Name(s) (SAN)](https://support.dnsimple.com/articles/what-is-ssl-san) as Common Name (CN) use only is deprecated.
+  - SAN entries should cover any additional hostnames that are expected to be used with the environment.
+This includes additional features such as the [Container Registry](environment_advanced.md#container-registry-gcp-aws) (`registry.<external_host>`).
-- That certificate and key files are named in the formats `<hostname>.pem` and `<hostname>.key` respectively.
+- Certificate and key files are located in the `ansible/environments/<env_name>/files/certificates` folder
-  - `pem` is used here by default as this is now the typically used standard across various tools such as HAProxy or Let's Encrypt.
-- That the certificate file contains the [full chain](https://www.digicert.com/kb/ssl-support/pem-ssl-creation.htm)
+- Certificate file contains the [full chain](https://www.digicert.com/kb/ssl-support/pem-ssl-creation.htm).

 You can optionally store your SSL files in a different location as well as use different names if desired with additional configuration.
 This will be detailed further in the next section.